How To Write a Business Plan On Just One PowerPoint: A Free Template

 Business Structure

-Explain the entity you want to form and the organizational setup.
+Could you explain the entity you want to form and the organizational setup?

 Key Financials